I like to cook and eat natural, healthy, and tasty foods. I use minimal oil and don't use artificial colors or preservatives in my cooking.

 - 2–3 green chilies, less hot variety, finely chopped

-- Wash the green gram then soak them in fresh water for 8–10 hours or overnight.
+- Wash the green gram; then soak in fresh water for 8–10 hours or overnight.

-- Strain the green gram, then grind them to get a little rough paste.
+- Strain the green gram; then grind to get a little rough paste.
 There is no need to add additional water while grinding.

 - Mix well.
-Add a cup of water.
-Let the batter be thick.
+Add 1 cup of water.
+The batter should be thick.